h183502/dat110public/week12/week12.md

 - OperationType:

 ##### no.hvl.dat110.util
-- Util:
+- Util: contains various utility methods for obtaining registry or performing conversion.

 ##### no.hvl.dat110.clients.test
 Unit test files to test quorum-based protocols using 10 communicating processes
-- TestConcurrentReadWriteConsistency:
+- TestConcurrentReadWriteConsistency: The unit test verifies the correctness of the quorum implementation when two concurrent processes want to read and write to a copy of their replicated file.
-- TestQuorumAlgorithmFail:
+- TestQuorumAlgorithmFail: The unit test that test the read or write quorum algorithm by manipulating other processes to hold locks to their critical section.
+The test must fail.
-- TestQuorumAlgorithmPass:
+- TestQuorumAlgorithmPass: The unit test that test the read or write quorum algorithm by manipulating other processes to hold locks to their critical section.
+The test must pass.
-- TestWriteReadConsistency:
+- TestWriteReadConsistency: A unit test that tests a write and read consistency sequentially.

 There are three major tasks that you will implement in this project: